astrorama/PhosphorosDoc/source/user_manual/tmp/first_steps.rst

     :align: center

 Second, there are functionalities to ``Import`` new files or to ``Create (Sub)-Group``.
-Selecting ``Import`` opens a new window showing how to import single file or an entire directory contents.
+Selecting ``Import`` opens a new window showing how to import a single file or a directory entire content.

 .. _catalog-column-mapping: